DirectoryTree/LdapRecord-Docs/installation.md

 LdapRecord uses [Composer](https://getcomposer.org) for installation.

-After installing composer, run the following command in the root directory of your project:
+After installing Composer, run the following command in the root directory of your project:

 ```bash
 composer require directorytree/ldaprecord